How Commute Time Affects Work Satisfaction

-2/ Cities with shorter commute times show noticeably higher satisfaction scores.
-Amsterdam, for example, has a commute of 28 / minutes paired with a satisfaction score of 7.8.
-Berlin follows with 34 / and 7.3, while Sydney and Singapore stay relatively strong at 39 / and 6.9, and 42 / and 6.8.
-These numbers suggest that shorter daily travel contributes to better overall work experience.
+Cities with shorter commute times report the highest satisfaction levels.
+Amsterdam leads with 28 / minutes and a satisfaction score of 7.8.
+Berlin follows at 34 / and 7.3, while Sydney and Singapore remain strong at 39 / and 6.9, and 42 / and 6.8.

-3/ In the middle range, cities like Toronto and New York sit around 41 / and 6.7, and 43 / and 6.6.
-London at 47 / and 6.4 shows the beginning of a more noticeable drop.
-While these values are still moderate, they indicate that longer commutes gradually reduce satisfaction, even before reaching extreme levels.
+In cities with moderate commute times, satisfaction begins to drop.
+Toronto and New York sit at 41 / and 6.7, and 43 / and 6.6, respectively.
+London, at 47 / and 6.4, shows a more noticeable decline.

-4/ The lowest satisfaction levels appear in cities with the longest commute times.
-Seoul at 54 / and 6.1, Tokyo at 58 / and 5.9, Bangkok at 61 / and 5.6, and Manila at 63 / and 5.4 highlight this trend.
-These figures reinforce how extended travel time can negatively impact daily well-being and productivity.
+The lowest satisfaction scores are found in cities with the longest commute times.
+Seoul records 54 / and 6.1, Tokyo 58 / and 5.9, Bangkok 61 / and 5.6, and Manila 63 / and 5.4.

 Dataset